CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 SPD medication

-Acetaminophen is considered a safe medication in pregnancy, but it “may not be extremely helpful with SPD pain,” Lamppa says.
+There’s no universally prescribed medication for SPD.
+Acetaminophen is generally considered a safe pain reliever during pregnancy, but it “may not be extremely helpful with SPD pain,” Lamppa says.
+Instead of medication, experts recommend focusing on the exercises above, avoiding certain movements and other at-home support.

 Pelvic support belts for SPD

-A pelvic support belt for SPD can be helpful too.
+A pelvic support belt for SPD can be helpful.
 “They help to compress the symphysis joint, holding the bones of the pelvic girdle together, and add stability during movement,” Schaffir explains.
 It probably won’t eliminate your pain entirely, but it can minimize it.
-Don’t know where to start your search?
-Try one of these pelvic support belts for SPD:
+(Check out our list of best pregnancy belly bands, tested by pregnant moms.)

-It may take a little time after you deliver for your SPD pain to go away.
+It may take a few weeks after you deliver for your SPD pain to go away.
 “The relaxation of the joint should improve soon after delivery, but, as with many pregnancy-related changes, it may take six weeks for the symptoms to resolve,” Schaffir explains.
 If you’re still uncomfortable after giving birth, he recommends continuing to wear a support belt and resting on your side in bed.
-You can also take non-steroidal anti-inflammatory medications like ibuprofen, Lamppa says.
+At that point, you can probably also take non-steroidal anti-inflammatory medications like ibuprofen, Lamppa says.
 And if your pain continues to be severe, talk to your doctor.
 It may be time to do an imaging test to see what’s going on in there.

 If you have SPD, pregnancy can feel extra uncomfortable.
 Your best bet is to proactively care for your body and be cautious and careful with abrupt or strenuous activities; try to be mindful of the movements you make and the strides you take.
-Hopefully, you’ll get relief soon after baby is born.
+The good news?
+You’re likely to get relief soon after baby is born.
+That said, if pain or discomfort persists, make sure to see your healthcare provider.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.